| | | |

 Can you use brisket for French dip sandwiches?

-Yes, you can!
-It will be a different flavor, but still be delicious.
+I’ve never tried this but you can try it!
+It will be a different flavor, but it should be delicious.

 Do I need to sear the meat first?